Welcome to Kuils River

 Nestled approximately 35 kilometres east of Cape Town’s bustling CBD in the Western Cape, Kuils River is conveniently located at the doorstep to the famous Cape Winelands.
 It runs adjacent to the R300, with the town’s primary thoroughfare being the R102 (Van Riebeeck Road), linking westward to Bellville and south-eastward to Somerset West.

-Embracing a tranquil out-of-town landscape, Kuils River caters to diverse lifestyles, from modest suburban residences to elegant living, with luxurious estates and retirement villages gracing the town’s expanses.
+Embracing a tranquil out-of-town landscape, Kuils River caters to diverse lifestyles, from modest residences to elegant living, with luxurious estates and retirement villages gracing the town’s expanses.
 “Kuila”, as the town is fondly called, is the name embraced by over 70 000 locals who calls Kuils River home.
-The love for the town is quite strong as indicated by the fact that they have adopted a term of endearment to express their sentiment for their town, namely “Kuilove” or “Kuilaliefde”.
+The pride people feel for Kuils River runs deep — so much so that locals have coined their own terms of affection: ‘Kuilove’ and ‘Kuilaliefde’.
+Simple words that say everything about their bond with the town.
 It is clear that the town offers a charm that appeals to its residents and visitors alike.

 Surrounded by an abundance of amenities, Kuils River is indeed privileged to have 13 public and several private schools, 4 shopping malls, countless retail and dining options, 2 sprawling sports fields, tennis courts, a bowls green, over 55 parks, a camping facility, a golf course, and an indoor cricket arena.
 There truly is something to delight all residents and visitors.